soramanew/wfinfo-linux/README.md

 ## Usage

-> [!TIP]
-> Scripts require the `fish` shell.
-If not using `fish`, just look into the files and translate them to your shell.

-Start the program via the `run.sh` script in the base directory.
+Start the program via the `wfinfo` script in the base directory.
 The program will monitor Warframe's `EE.log` file and trigger when it detects a reward screen.
 As Warframe stores its logs in a buffer and only outputs to the log file when the buffer is full, the auto detection may be inconsistent.

-The reward display can be manually triggered while running via the `trigger.sh` script in the base directory.
+The reward display can be manually triggered while running via `wfinfo -t`.
 If on Hyprland, the program will automatically create a shortcut for the trigger script (`F2` by default) on start.
 This WILL remove any prior binds for that key.
 Otherwise, just create a keybind manually depending on your DE.

 ## Configuration